dev-codenix/nest-watchman/README.md

 ## Module Configuration
 ### Main config properties
 - `strategy`
-    - you can use the [ base strategies ](https://github.com/nestjs/nest) that provided by us, it has default message structure, and you don't have to do anything about it, or you can use a [custom strategy](https://github.com/nestjs/nest)
+    - you can use the [ default strategies ](#strategies) that provided by us, it has default message structure, and you don't have to do anything about it, or you can use a [custom strategy](#custom-strategy)
 - `catchOnlyInternalExceptions`
     - if you pass `true` Watchman will catch only the internal server errors. `default=false`
 - `strategyConfig`